-The IT Operations Program Materials and Services budget has an overall decrease of 48.4% This decrease is a reflection of the Enterprise Computer Lifecycle Equipment Replacement Plan (LERP) budget transitioning from the IT department budget to a direct bill model.
+The IT Operations Program Materials and Services budget has a decrease, it's a reflection of the Enterprise Computer Lifecycle Equipment Replacement Plan (LERP) budget transitioning from the IT department budget to a direct bill model.

 Technology Solutions Program

 - Provide assessment of new technology products, system enhancements and upgrades of existing services, and technical consultation. - Manage the delivery of new technology through the effective use of project management principles to ensure successful and timely completion of projects, and meet stated business objectives. - Configure and support shared services for commonly used applications and systems including financial, human resources, payroll processing, geographic information systems (GIS), web portals, and reporting platforms. - Implement, extend, and maintain a diverse set of business applications and software services for county departments. - Partner with IT Operations to identify security, usability, maintainability, scalability, availability, and support requirements to meet the business and technology needs of the county.